Compare Reviews for Virtual Receptionists and Answering Services

 A virtual receptionist service takes the place of a traditional receptionist and provides an automated answering service.
-Virtual receptionists have grown increasingly popular because they can handle a higher call volume, answer phones 24/7 and they cost substantially less than hiring someone to do the same job in person.
+Virtual receptionists have grown increasingly popular because they can handle a higher call volume and answer phones 24/7.
+They can also cost substantially less than hiring someone to do the same job in person.

 Many types of businesses benefit from having a virtual receptionist to improve call response times and provide a better customer experience.
 Businesses can choose from several different types of services depending on their need.

-Answer 1 provides a range of virtual receptionist services like call screening, appointment scheduling and order processing.
-We specialize in assisting clients in IT, legal, healthcare and service industries.
+Answer 1 provides a range of virtual receptionist services including call screening, appointment scheduling and order processing.
+The company’s services are available 24/7 for all types and sizes of businesses.

-Abby Connect provides virtual receptionists to businesses and professionals from our headquarters in Summerlin, NV.
-Our friendly receptionists accept, screen and transfer incoming calls with customized greetings to save you time.
+Abby Connect provides virtual receptionists to businesses with receptionists that accept, screen and transfer incoming calls with customized greetings.
+The company is owned by TelAssistant LLC and is headquartered in Nevada.

 Conversational Receptionist is a company that offers virtual receptionist for large or small businesses.
 Conversational Receptionist has teams located in United States and Canada to provide quality and support around the clock.